 We generally do not permit the reamortization of principal if a curtailment is made on a mortgage loan.
-However, a mortgage loan in the pool may have been modified under the Home Affordable Modification Program ("HAMP®"), a loss mitigation program under the Making Home Affordable Program, making the borrower eligible to receive incentive payments upon satisfaction of certain performance criteria.
+However, a mortgage loan in the pool may have been modified under our Home Affordable Modification Program ("HAMP®"), a loss mitigation program under the Making Home Affordable Program, making the borrower eligible to receive incentive payments upon satisfaction of certain performance criteria.
+As we announced in 2016, a mortgage loan modified under the program on or before December 1, 2017 is eligible for incentive payments in accordance with the program requirements.
 If a borrower receives an incentive payment that reduces the unpaid principal balance of the mortgage loan, the prepaid principal will be passed through to certificateholders, adversely affecting your yield.
 In addition, the reduced unpaid principal balance may be reamortized, causing the monthly scheduled principal payment for that loan to be reduced, which would adversely affect your yield.
 See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayments Resulting from Servicing Policies and Practices Regarding Distressed Loans."